 • Keep it strengths-first: only invite naming of storms if participant chooses; avoid intrusive probing.

-• Use creative variations: collages, clay, digital trees, group mural.
+• Use creative variations: collages, clay, artificial intelligence, and group mural.

 Limitations & cautions

-• The Tree of Life is not a standalone trauma treatment for severe PTSD — it’s a resource-building, narrative exercise best used within a trauma-informed care plan.
-PMC
+• The Tree of Life therapy activity is not a standalone trauma treatment for severe PTSD — it’s a resource-building, narrative exercise best used within a trauma-informed care plan.

-• Facilitators must avoid minimizing real harm; storm themes should be acknowledged and referred for appropriate clinical care if needed.
+• Therapists must avoid minimizing real harm; storm themes should be acknowledged and, if needed, referred for appropriate clinical care.

 • Adapt language and delivery to developmental level, literacy, and cultural context.

-The following case examples help illustrate for the Tree of Life Activity is used in therapy.
+The following case examples help illustrate how the Tree of Life activity is used in therapy.

 1. Establishing safety & consent